 The San Luis Valley is the native homeland of several federally recognized tribes whose ancestors have inhabited the land for thousands of years, remaining active stewards of this beautiful region today.
 The Saguache Community Pow Wow is an exciting event designed to share a piece of the rich indigenous culture with the wider community.

-This year’s event is scheduled for Saturday to Sunday, August 28th to 29th, 2021.
-Check the event Facebook page as it gets closer to the event to find more information.
-This event takes place over two days in late August and is free and open to the public.
+This year’s event is still TBD for 2023.
+Check the event’s Facebook page as it gets closer to August to find more information.
+This event takes place over two days in later in the month and is free and open to the public.

 Past years of the Saguache Community Pow Wow have featured the following individuals in multiple roles:

 - Arena Director: Joey PoorThunder

 - Host Drum: Nihoka Dine, Tuba City Arizona

 - Guest Drum: Up Stream Singers, Kansas Kickapoo

 Other participants include the indigenous artist known as Snow Wolf, as well as artistic creations by Crowfox Creations.
 A small craft fair and farmer’s market usually surround the park where the Pow Wow is held.

 Attending a Pow Wow is an excellent way to learn more about indigenous cultures, aid in dispelling myths about Native Americans, and share in a celebration of native culture by honoring the homeland and inhabitants of Southern Colorado.

 Address: Otto Mears Park, 702 Pitkin Ave, Saguache, CO 81149